ngnquanq/credit-risk-ml-system/README.md

 *(All entities are fictional—“Alpha Lending” is a placeholder.)*

+## About the application
+This application is for lending money, fully automated decision, i.e the machine will do all the calculation and decide whether you are worthy with the money or not.

+Some of the aggrement about the application:
+- SLA approximately 3 minuites (180 second)
+- Fully automated decision making
+- Resilient to external latency and failures via retries and DLQ

+Some of the assumptions about the external system:
+- SLA as explained by the credit bureau is under 1 min.
+- Availability is >= 99%/monthly
 ## Situation

 Alpha Lending processes thousands of loan applications monthly.
 A large share of applicants have limited or no formal credit history.
 This creates two challenges: